Balsa wood carving

 - Sand around the structure and be gentle to avoid pressing through the wood.
 That causes a break in the design.

-Is balsa wood good for carving?
+Is balsa wood suitable for carving?

 Is balsa wood easy to carve?